Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/networked-object.md

 title: NetworkedObject
 ---

-The MLAPI's high level components (The RPC system and the Object Spawning System) relies on two concepts.
-One of them is the concept of NetworkedObjects, and the other one is the concept of NetworkedBehaviours.
+The MLAPI's high level components, the RPC system and the Object Spawning System, rely on two concepts: `NetworkedObject`s and `NetworkedBehaviour`s.

 ## NetworkedObject